ARMmbed/mbed-os-5-docs/docs/refs/refs_intro.md

-## Overview of the Arm Mbed OS references
+## Overview of the Arm Mbed OS References

 Arm Mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.